Seed Medicine Garden

-To manage snails and slugs, we do regular hand picking (and treat the chickens) as well as using certified organic "Protect-Us" mineral (iron) based pellets.
+To manage snails and slugs, we do regular hand picking (and treat our chickens!) as well as using certified organic "Protect-Us" mineral iron-based pellets.
 These only affect slugs and snails by making them lose their appetite once consumed and DO NOT poison dogs, birds, lizards etc like conventional snail pellets do.
 Then when they break down they simply return iron and minerals to the soil.

 To manage other pests, like aphids, we make a tea from tomato leaves and add a drop of liquid soap which not only kills aphids but attracts ladybirds, their natural predator.
 With each year we observe more and more ladybirds, predatory wasps and hoverflies who help keep all the other pests in balance.

 To manage occasional fungal conditions like powdery mildew, we make up a spray of milk and water 40:60, with local biodynamic milk, which works effectively if used preventatively.